hippobobimus/bpm/README.md

 The __broad-phase__ is used to perform a relatively 'cheap' procedure to determine a subset of entity pairs that may be intersecting.
 All of the primitive shapes in use in the physics engine have a bounding sphere which is utilised to insert them into a spatial partitioning data structure.
-Specifically, I created an oct-tree implementation for this purpose.
+Specifically, an oct-tree implementation was created for this purpose.
 Once every frame the oct-tree is queried for entities in close proximity and these are passed in pairs to the narrow-phase.

 In the __narrow-phase__, candidate pairs are evaluated.
 When found to be intersecting, a Contact is